 The Arm and Hammer name is immediately recognizable for their iconic baking soda brand.
 The company also offers an entire line of fabric care products from dryer sheets to scent boosters to laundry detergents.
 One of the liquid laundry detergents is Arm and Hammer Plus OxiClean.
 How well does it work?

-Arm & Hammer Plus OxiClean Liquid Laundry Detergent
+Arm and Hammer Plus OxiClean Liquid Laundry Detergent

 Full List of Ingredients Disclosure